 As tech increases productivity in the future, we want everyone to get richer, with higher wages, less time at work and more time with their families.

-That’s why the TUC is calling for a four-day working week this century, with decent pay for everyone.
+That’s why the TUC is calling for a four-day working week, with decent pay for everyone.

 When the first Trades Union Congress was held back in 1868, the average worker toiled for 62 hours a week.
 Today it’s 32 if you include people who work part time.

 The halving of the working week didn’t happen by magic.
 And it wasn’t gifted by compassionate governments or kind-hearted bosses.

 It was won by the trade unions that fought for an eight-hour day in the nineteenth century and a two-day weekend and paid holidays in the twentieth.

 Today we’re living through a time of rapid industrial disruption, just as our forebears did 150 years ago.

 And like then, capital is grabbing more of the gains and workers are being short changed.